HuygensING/antioch/src/site/markdown/REST.md

     "resource": {
         "id": "some-uuid-1",
         "ref": "http://nederlab.nl/titles/some-uuid-1",
-        "createdBy": "root",                        # root  when unspecified, may be overriden (unchecked) "createdOn": "2015-02-17 07:48:50+01:00"    # now() when unspecified, may be overridden (RFC-3339) }
+        "createdBy": "root",                        # root  when unspecified, may be overridden (unchecked) "createdOn": "2015-02-17 07:48:50+01:00"    # now() when unspecified, may be overridden (RFC-3339) }
 }